 - The programme draws on recognised expertise in international institutions, security, gender, political philosophy, theories of rights, and ethics and normative theory, as well as a wide variety of country and regional expertise.

-- The programme covers the same subject-specific material as the MSc in Human Rights & International Politics and also provides additional advanced training in social research methods – ideal if you wish to pursue a PhD or a career in social research.
-The research training is delivered by the College of Social Sciences so you benefit from teaching by experts in particular methods.
+- The programme covers the same subject-specific material as the MSc in Human Rights & International Politics and provides additional advanced training in social research methods – ideal if you wish to pursue a PhD or a career in social research.

 - You will be offered the opportunity to participate in a 5-day study trip to Geneva to visit the UN and non-governmental human rights organisations.

 - You will benefit from access to a number of organisations within and beyond the University, including the Glasgow Human Rights Network; The Glasgow Refugee, Asylum & Migration Network; The Glasgow Centre for International Development; and the annual International Human Rights Documentary Film Festival.